 First, I would like to express my sincere gratitude for your kind understanding and support to the operations of the Micro Business and Individual Unit, Japan Finance Corporation (JFC).
+We would also like to express our deepest sympathies to all those affected by the 2024 Noto Peninsula Earthquake that struck at the beginning of this year.

-We offer life-based financing including business loans for micro/small businesses and educational loans.
+We offer life-based financing including business loans for micro/ small businesses and educational loans.

-In FY2022 we provided loans to support enterprises affected by the COVID-19 pandemic, rising oil prices, price hikes, and other factors, and endeavored to perform our safety net functions.
+In FY2023 we provided loans to support enterprises affected by natural disasters such as the 2024 Noto Peninsula Earthquake, price hikes, the COVID-19 pandemic, and other challenges, and endeavored to perform our safety net functions.

-We are also putting efforts into providing support for our customers' core business so that we can support the business continuity and growth of businesses that are still facing a challenging business environment.
-We will strive to understand and share information on management issues through dialogue with customers in all stages, including interviews and post-financing follow-ups, and work to solve their issues.
+Despite signs of a recovery from COVID-19, we are also putting efforts into providing support for our customers' core business so that we can support the business continuity and growth of businesses that are still facing a challenging business environment.
+While sharing with customers their business strengths and challenges, we offer a variety of information and useful management advice, as well as support in collaboration with outside experts.